-In the summer, on the other hand, the higher its inertia, the higher the capacity of the structure to accumulate heat in the hottest hours and prevent heat from entering the rooms; heat is then released during the night when it is possible to ventilate the rooms.
+In the summer, on the other hand, the higher its inertia, the higher the capacity of the structure to accumulate heat in the hottest hours and prevent heat entering the rooms, which it then releases during the night when it is possible to ventilate the rooms.

 External insulation maximises both these effects.

-The efficiency of an external shell during the summer months is measured according to the level of comfort reached in the internal rooms and, to have a better understanding of this concept, two among the parameters affecting this condition must be considered:
+The efficiency of an external shell during the summer months is measured according to the level of comfort reached in the internal rooms and, to have a better understanding of this concept, the two parameters affecting this condition must be considered: